kyle-kelly/MMM-lyft/README.md

 # MMM-lyft

 A module for the [Magic Mirror](https://magicmirror.builders/).
-This module diplays ETA estimates and primetime percentage for Lyft.
+This module displays ETA estimates and primetime percentage for Lyft.

 The module is loosely based on [another Uber module](https://github.com/derickson/MMderickson/tree/master/uber) that I could not get working due to a CORS error.